zarf-dev/proposals/0053-bundle-format/README.md

 ## Summary

 This proposal outlines the migration from Zarf's legacy signature format (`zarf.yaml.sig`) to the standardized Sigstore bundle format (`zarf.bundle.sig`) as the default signing mechanism.
-It establishes clear connectivity profiles for signing and verification operations, ensuring Zarf maintains its air-gap-first philosophy while supporting online verification scenarios when connectivity is available.
+It establishes connectivity profiles for signing and verification operations, ensuring Zarf maintains its airgap-first philosophy while supporting online verification scenarios when connectivity is available.

 ## Motivation